 To say “Darkness, be thou my Light”, for whatever reason, even frivolously, becomes a choice.
 It involves taking a road which proves psychologically irreversible.

-Is it really possible for a man to throw away a life of mocking something and embrace it, submit to it?
+Is it really possible for a man to throw away a life of mocking something; and instead embrace it, submit to it?
 I do not think so.
 And so a choice, made perhaps lightly, determines a life, and, of course, a death.
 The wrong choice can empty that life of value.

 They sold themselves for the bright lights and the flattery.
 The flatterers despised them, of course, even as they interviewed them; but Crossan and co never realised that.
-As with all such bargains, they found that the sale was binding, but the money they received for their souls has just evapourated from their hands.
+As with all such bargains, they found that the sale was binding, but the money they received for their souls just evaporated from their hands.
 The damned get nothing for their self-betrayal.

 For all of them knew what they were doing was wrong.
 How could they not?
 Their consciences told them that it violated, in the simplest terms, the moral golden rule.